christinegu27/State-Sentencing-Project/README.md

    South Carolina - search portal by county, scraping is explicitly banned

-   North Carolina - no online portal available
+   North Carolina - there is an online portal, no demographic information for defendants but judge names are there (in pdf form though) https://www.nccourts.gov/courts/supreme-court

    Maryland - sitewide portal with demographic information and charge, but no sentence or judge